What you get every week on our Meal Plan

 Are The Recipes Complicated?
 Is The Food Good?

-We’ve pleased thousands of people’s palates with our recipes!
+We’ve pleased millions of people’s palates with our recipes!
 We think they’re pretty awesome.
 The food you’ll eat on the meal plan is flavorful, filling, and healthy.
 Your meals will include plenty of protein, lots of well-seasoned veggies, fruit, nuts, seeds, and healthy fats.

 Leftovers Make Life Easier